-- Access is restricted by class (days, time periods and type), which determines access entry to the general office area and the data center. - Authorized visitors are supervised and their entry and exit are recorded in a log.
+- Access is restricted by class (days, time and type), which determines access entry to the general office area and the data center. - Visitors are granted entry by a staff member and their visit is recorded on the OIT visitor log sheet.